PepesSpi123/project_1/README.md

 Project results are uploaded to a folder 'allure-report-screenshots' in the form of screenshots.
-After each launch of the test, a screenshot with the final page of the test is loaded into the folder 'test-results'
+After each launch of the test, a screenshots with the final page of the test is loaded into the folder 'test-results'